mahmoudimus/ac/docs/public/concepts/hosted-data-storage.md

         }
     }

-You can use this to decied wether or not to show web fragments based on data that you have stored in add-on properties.
+Only if that property is set to true against the addon will the condition allow the web fragment to show.
+Thus you can use this to decide wether or not to show web fragments based on data that you have stored in add-on properties.
+This is very useful when you have host application wide configuration that you wish to rely upon.